City of Whittlesea Community Awards

 The City of Whittlesea Community Awards recognise the outstanding service of residents who have made a valuable contribution to our community.

-The awards will be presented in the following categories:
+The awards are presented in the following categories:

 • Citizen of the Year